jrobinson123/Chess/README.md

      pieces[1][i].display();
    }
 ```
 The main driver of the game flow is mouse clicks.
-Therfore a useful boolean function is the mouseHover which will return true if the mouse is over a particular rectangle based on the rectangles x and y position, and x and y size.
+Therefore a useful boolean function is the mouseHover which will return true if the mouse is over a particular rectangle based on the rectangles x and y position, and x and y size.
 It should be noted this function assumes rect or image mode to be CENTER.
 ```processing
 boolean mouseHover(int x, int y, int xSize, int ySize){
   if(mouseX > x &&